 Strategy Tasks Task Timeline Responsibility Improve community awareness about consultation processes in place.
 Promote the existence, role and activities of the Shire and their facilities for disabled persons to the community.
 Ongoing Community Development Officer Management and disabled service providers to meet regularly to provide strategic advice to Council.
-Ongoing Ensure that media releases go to both print and electronic media, including to radio, key disability groups and are promoted on the website.
 Ongoing Commit to ongoing monitoring of the DAIP to ensure implementation and satisfactory outcomes.
 Council to regularly monitor the progress of the plan and be involved in all reviews of the plan.
-June 2018 Community Development Officer Consult people with disability in a range of different consultation mediums.
+Ongoing Community Development Officer Consult people with disability in a range of different consultation mediums.
 Ongoing Improve access for people with disability to the established consultative process of Council.
-Ensure agendas, minutes and other documents are available on request in alternative formats and are published on the Council's website.
-Ongoing Executive Assistant Executive Assistant Ensure published versions of Council documents include information in large print about the availability of documents in alternative formats.
-Ongoing LACCULIVE ASSISTANT
+Council's website to ensure agendas, minutes and other documents are available on request in alternative formats.
+Ongoing Executive Assistant Ensure published versions of Council documents include information in large print about the availability of documents.
+Ongoing Executive Assistant

 Strategy Tasks Task Timeline Responsibility Seek a broad range of views on disability and access issues from the local community.
 Include appropriate questions about access and inclusion in general Shire surveys and consultation events.
-Ongoing Community Development Officer Council's officers to actively pursue the views of people with disability on a wide range of issues.
+Ongoing Community Development Officer Council's officers to actively pursue the views of the local community on a wide range of issues.
 Ongoing Community Development Officer